 - Sweep or vacuum the floor and then mop if you have hard flooring.

 Keep it Clean

-Dining/Kitchen Table: Toss the trash.
-Process paperwork.
-Gather anything that doesn’t belong on the table.
+- Dining Room: Toss the trash.
+Gather anything that doesn’t belong.
 Wipe the table and tuck in the chairs.

 - Kitchen Cupboards: Check for open food containers.
 Toss empty boxes.
 Give the handles a quick wipe.